jones139/GreenhouseController/README.md

   * Generic soil resistance probe with associated module to give analogue outut.
   * 12V solenoid valve to control water

+# Irrigation System
+The irrigation system uses dripper heads conneced to small diameter (~8mm diameter) plastic hose.
+Calibration tests in 2022 showed that  the system dispenses 0.074 l/min per head.
+Each grow bag has two dripper heads so we dispense 0.148 l/min per grow bag.
+Each grow bag needs around 2 l/day, so we need to water for about 17 sec per 30 minute cycle to give a totla of 2 l/day.

 # Credits